-Yusen Yin, director of Austop Natural Therapy, and company secretary Wenhua Liu, are accused of underpaying the worker at the Yin’s Chinese Massage outlet in Ballarat between December 2016 and July 2017.
+Yusen Yin, director of Austop Natural Therapy, and company secretary Wenhua Liu, allegedly underpaid the worker at the Yin’s Chinese Massage outlet in Ballarat.

-Also facing court is accounting firm, Keith Golding and Associates Pty Ltd, which is alleged to have created false pay records given to inspectors.
+Also facing court is accounting firm, Keith Golding and Associates, which allegedly created false pay records.

-The company also allegedly failed to ensure she did not work on more than six consecutive days.
+The company also allegedly failed to ensure the worker did not work more than six consecutive days.

-The Ombudsman also alleges that Austop Natural Therapy and Supplies breached workplace laws by failing to issue pay slips to staff.
+Fair Work also alleges Austop Natural Therapy breached workplace laws by failing to issue pay slips to staff.

 Employee complained to Fair Work

-“We prioritise any requests for assistance from migrant workers, who can be particularly vulnerable due to language or cultural barriers and may not be aware of their workplace rights,” she said.
+“We prioritise any requests for assistance from migrant workers, who can be particularly vulnerable due to language or cultural barriers and may not be aware of their workplace rights.

 “All employees in Australia have the same rights at work, regardless of citizenship or visa status, and we encourage anyone with concerns about their pay to contact us.”

-A directions hearing is listed in the Federal Circuit Court in Melbourne on 30 April, 2019.
+The Federal Circuit Court has listed a directions hearing in Melbourne on 30 April, 2019.